tape-testing/tape/readme.markdown

 - opts.skip = true/false.
 See test.skip.
 - opts.timeout = 500.
 Set a timeout for the test, after which it will fail.
 See test.timeoutAfter.
 - opts.objectPrintDepth = 5.
 Configure max depth of expected / actual object printing.
 Environmental variable `NODE_TAPE_OBJECT_PRINT_DEPTH` can set the desired default depth for all tests; locally-set values will take precedence.
+- opts.todo = true/false.
+Test will be allowed to fail.

 If you forget to `t.plan()` out how many assertions you are going to run and you don't call `t.end()` explicitly, your test will hang.